Navigation

 Previous Element | Up Arrow

 Concept: Moving by Element | This is the most fundamental way to move using JAWS when working with the web.
 Each arrow key press will move you to the next HTML element on the page.
-“HTML Elements” is basically just everything on a web page – headings, links, form controls, images, tables, lists, etc. So, when you use the arrow keys, you won’t miss anything on the web page.
-However, using arrow keys is also the slowest way to navigate.
+HTML Elements includes everything on a web page.
+Headings, links, form controls, images, tables, lists, and more.

 Headings

 Concept: Headings | Headings are titles of pages or sections.
-Headings have different levels which typically correspond to the page’s overall structure.
+Headings have different levels which correspond to the page’s structure.

 Next Heading | H